mikeheddes/Intersection-Control/README.md

 # Intersection Control Algorithm
-Algorithm made to minimizes the waiting time for a traffic light by advising a speed to vehicles.
+Algorithm made to minimize the time you need to wait for the light to turn green by advising a speed to the vehicle.
  [**See the site**](https://docs.mikeheddes.nl)